ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 {
 "title": "Installation",
   "linkTitle": "Installation",
-"weight":"6",
+  "weight": "6",
   "date": "2019-10-02",
-"description": "Install API Gateway on Linux using the installer."
+  "description": "Install API Gateway on Linux using the provided installer."
 }

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}

 ## Prerequisites

-* You have downloaded the installation setup file for your target operating system from Axway Support at <https://support.axway.com>.
+* You have downloaded the installation setup file for your target operating system from [Axway Support](https://support.axway.com).
 The download instructions are in the welcome letter that Axway sent you in an email message.
 * You have obtained a valid Axway license file for API Gateway, and optionally API Manager or API Gateway Analytics.
 Also, if you intend to run API Gateway in FIPS-compliant mode, you have ensured that your license file allows this.
 You can obtain the required licenses from your Axway account manager.
 * You have obtained a valid McAfee license file if you intend to use the **McAfee Anti-Virus** filter.
 * You have reviewed the [prerequisites and system requirements](/docs/apim_installation/apigtw_install/system_requirements) and have ensured that your target system is suitable.